AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Methodology

 \subsection{Image Perturbations and Intensity Levels}

-We use the same base perturbations as of~\citet{shen2021gradient} to ensure fair comparisons.
-Specifically, we first perturb images' RGB color values and HSV saturation/brightness values in two directions, lighter or darker, according to a linear model: $v'_c = \alpha(a_c || b_c) + (1-\alpha)v_c$, where $v'_c$ is the perturbed pixel value, $\alpha$ is the intensity level, $a_c$ is the channel value's lower bound, $b_c$ is the channel value's upper bound, and $v_c$ is the original pixel value. $a_c$ is used for the darker direction and has the default value 0 while $b_c$ is used for the lighter direction and has the default value 255.
-There are two exceptions: $a_c$ is set to 10 for the V channel to exclude a completely black image, and $b_c$ is set to 179 for the H channel according to its definition.
+We use the same base perturbations as of Shen et al.~\cite{shen2021gradient} for fair comparisons.
+We first perturb images' RGB color values and HSV saturation/brightness values in two directions, lighter or darker according to $v'_c = \alpha(a_c || b_c) + (1-\alpha)v_c$, where $v'_c$ is the perturbed pixel value, $\alpha$ is the intensity level, $a_c$ is the channel value's lower bound, $b_c$ is the channel value's upper bound, and $v_c$ is the original pixel value. $a_c$ is used for the darker direction and has the default value 0 and $b_c$ is used for the lighter direction and has the default value 255.
+Two exceptions exist: $a_c$ is set to 10 for the V channel to exclude a black image, and $b_c$ is set to 179 for the H channel according to its definition.
 The other base perturbations include Gaussian noise, Gaussian blur, and radial distortion, which are used to simulate natural corruptions to an image.
 The Gaussian noise and Gaussian blur are parameterized by the standard deviation of the image.
-Sample images of the base perturbations are shown in Appendix~\ref{app:exp}.
+Sample images of each base perturbation are shown in Appendix~\ref{app:exp}.

 In addition to the nine base perturbations, the channel perturbations (i.e., R, G, B, H, S, V) are further discretized into their lighter or darker components such that if $p$ is a channel perturbation, it is decomposed into $p_{light}$ and $p_{dark}$.
 As a result, the perturbation set contains 15 elements.
-During learning, we expose the model to all 15 perturbations (see Algorithm~\ref{alg:autojoin}) with the aim to improve its generalizability and robustness. \model{} is trained with images that have only single perturbations.
+During learning, we expose the model to all 15 perturbations with the aim to improve its generalizability and robustness.
+We refer to using the \textbf{F}ull \textbf{S}et of 15 perturbations as FS in Sec.~\ref{sec:results}. \model{} is trained on images with single perturbations, yet proves effective not only on such images but also on those with multiple and unseen perturbations.